Skip to main content

 A step-up plan may be appropriate for:

-• Patients who are ready to increase dose.
+• Patients who are ready to increase their dosage.

 Restarting after missed doses or a treatment break